 - Support a culture at the Claremont Colleges where dialogues about teaching and learning among faculty and students is natural, common, and desired.

 This program relies heavily on a productive partnership between students and faculty.
 We hope that the partnership between the student observer and faculty partner will demonstrate these three R’s:

 - Respect = an attitude in which one takes seriously and values what someone else brings to an encounter; an openness and willingness to consider experiences and perspectives that are different from our own; requires withholding of judgment

 - Reciprocity = though student observer and faculty partner have different perspectives and expertise and the faculty remains the authority over the class, their interaction is characterized by a balanced give-and-take

 - Responsibility = Reliability, trustworthiness that allow both student observer and faculty partner to rely on the other for contributions to learning in the classroom

 Since the student observer and faculty partner typically do not know each other beforehand, we do not expect these partnerships to emerge in full bloom—instead, they grow over time.
 Student observers typically sit quietly in class and record notes.
 The student observer and faculty partner will meet about once a week to go over those notes and discuss new questions and ideas.

 In response to a year+ of online schooling, plus the continued expansion of the learning environment into virtual and asynchronous space, the student observer will also consider course documents and online learning spaces.
-In the case of students joining the class remotely, the student observer can serve as a liaison between remote participants and the in-person experience.

 The student observer will meet regularly with CTL staff for ongoing training and support.